aws-samples/aws-cloudfront-automation-terraform-samples/README.md

 ## Introduction

-This APG pattern helps to resolve one of the customer real time issues which is explained further.
+This AWS sample code helps to resolve one of the customer real time issues which is explained further.
 When customer deletes and reinstall the helm chart which is containing ingress, It recreates the Application Loadbalancer.
 Due to this its mapping in Amazon CloudFront will have stale record and services/application becomes unreachable.

 With the help of terraform templates , Lambda function will be deployed on this specific account .
 Based on the loadbalancer creation event, AWS Lambda will get triggered.
 AWS Lambda function[ python and boto3 api ] will update the Amazon CloudFront entry with latest loadbalancer DNS name.